fiskaly/fiskaly-kassensichv-client-java/examples/client-demo/readme.md

 $ java -jar client-demo-1.0-SNAPSHOT-all.jar
 ```

-This will issue a few test requests to verify it working on your platform.
+This will issue a few test requests to verify the client is working on your platform.

 ### Advanced Client Test